DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-30-apimanagement-authorizations copy.markdown

 #### Sample of change
-Let's take one of our impementations to Dynamics 365 FNO as a sample.
+Let's take one of our implementations to Dynamics 365 FNO as a sample.
 This is how the *policy* looked like before:

 {% highlight xml %}